pyrsia/pyrsia/docs/developers/maven_and_pyrsia.md

 - As a user I can use a Java build tool like Maven to download Maven artifacts from the Pyrsia network.

-- As a user of maven, I should be able to run `mvn update` and receive the dependencies for my java project from the Pyrsia network instead of the mavencentral repository.
+- As a user of maven, I should be able to run `mvn update` and receive the dependencies for my java project from the Pyrsia network instead of the maven central repository.

 - In case the dependencies are not yet available on the Pyrsia network, maven should fallback to retrieving those dependencies from mavencentral.